-- What will I need to change in my life to prepare for this goal to come to fruition?
+- How can I change things in my life to prepare for this goal to come to fruition?

-- What actions will I take to support this goal?
+- Are there actions I will take to support this goal?
+Which ones?

 - What is the ultimate long term end goal for this?

 Review last year’s goals.
 How did you make progress on them?
 If you didn’t follow through, ask yourself why you didn’t put time into it.
 Maybe you leave it off this year or move it up on on your list to really address it.